cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 In this week's forum, I'll introduce you to the Evergreen ILS and to the CORAL ERM solution and to its various modules and how they work.
-Be sure to open the transcript for this lecture in order to visit all of the links, especially the documentation.
+Be sure to open the transcript for this lecture in order to visit the links, especially the documentation.
 I ask that you log into these two services using the instructions on their sites.
-This will help you get some hands on experience with them and also demystify what each do.
+This will help you get some hands-on experience with them and also demystify what each do.

 ## References